Muskangupta99/Invoice_Prediction_Software/README.md

-# Project Readme - AI-Based Predictive Model for Invoice Delay
+# Project Readme - AI-Based Predictive Model for Invoice Payments

 ## Overview

 This collaborative project, in partnership with HighRadius Corporation Pvt.
-Ltd., focuses on developing an AI-based predictive model for forecasting invoice delays.
+Ltd., focuses on developing an AI-based predictive model for forecasting invoice payment amounts.
 Leveraging machine learning techniques, data analysis, and predictive modeling, the project integrates a comprehensive tech stack, including a database for data storage, JDBC for database connectivity, POJO (Plain Old Java Objects) for structured data representation, and ReactJS for implementing Natural Language Processing (NLP) capabilities.

 ## Project Files

-- **Invoice_Delay_Predictor.war:** This is the deployable .war (Web Application Archive) file containing the AI-based predictive model for invoice delay.
+- **Invoice_Delay_Predictor.war:** This is the deployable .war (Web Application Archive) file containing the AI-based predictive model for invoice payment amount.
 The .war file encapsulates the project code, libraries, and configuration necessary for deployment in a web server environment.

 ## Features